estherjk/estherjk.github.io/_posts/2020-04-02-custom-callout-styles-based-on-bootstrap.md

 ## How to use this on your own site?

-First and foremost, this requires having the [Bootstrap Scss files](https://getbootstrap.com/docs/4.4/getting-started/download/#source-files) as part of your project.
+First and foremost, this requires having the [Bootstrap SCSS files](https://getbootstrap.com/docs/4.4/getting-started/download/#source-files) as part of your project.
 My site also uses Jekyll, so the instructions are targeted as such.
-But, most of these steps should hopefully be applicable to other projects using Scss.
+But, most of these steps should hopefully be applicable to other projects using SCSS.

 ### Folder structure

-The Scss files for [my project](https://github.com/estherjk/estherjk.github.io) are located in the `_sass` folder:
+The SCSS files for [my project](https://github.com/estherjk/estherjk.github.io) are located in the `_sass` folder:

 ```bash
 .